 “The infrastructure plan will add to foreign investment and growth,” Enrico Tanuwidjaja, an economist in Singapore at Royal Bank of Scotland Group Plc, said in a Nov.
 28 interview.
 “Japanese investments aren’t leaving after the floods, they’re increasing.
 We remain constructive on the baht.”

 The currency, which traded at 30.65 per dollar as of 10:09 a.m. in Bangkok, has strengthened 3 percent in 2012, after declining 5 percent last year, according to data compiled by Bloomberg.
 RBS predicts the baht will climb 2.2 percent to 30 before the end of March.

 Japanese companies, the Southeast Asian nation’s biggest foreign investors, accounted for 65 percent, or 249 billion baht, of the projects approved by the Thai Board of Investment in the first nine months of 2012, according to the Japan External Trade Organization.
 The board sanctioned 93 billion baht of Japanese investment in the same period last year.

 Japan’s Honda Motor Co.
 (7267) and Western Digital Corp.
-(WDC) of the U.S. were among international companies forced to close plants in the fourth quarter of last year when the floods swamped industrial estates north of Bangkok and affected 839 factories.
+(WDC:US) of the U.S. were among international companies forced to close plants in the fourth quarter of last year when the floods swamped industrial estates north of Bangkok and affected 839 factories.
 Asset losses amounted to 630 billion baht, while economic damages totaled 795 billion baht, according to a finance ministry estimate in January.